tmea-farkas/mias_place/README.md

 ## Testing

+- HTML & CSS
-- There were no issues found when testing iith the official W3C HTML Validator.
+  - No errors returned when tested through the official W3C Validator.
+- Lighthouse
+- User tests
+  - I've tested the website on several different devices and